One Vision Independence -The grand narrative for the post-industrial society

 - The solution to the scourge of terrorism is not an endless war on terrorism, but rather practical measures that replace the sense of injustice with a sense of hope through a shared vision of the future.

-- The solution to antisocial behaviour is not bureaucrats controlling and regulating how we think, what we write or what we say, but rather a self-regulating society guided by feedback mechanisms and global reputation management that can be trusted.
+- The solution to antisocial behaviour is not bureaucrats controlling and regulating how we think, what we write or what we say, but rather a self-regulating society guided by feedback mechanisms and peer-to-peer reputation management that can be trusted.

 - We now have the technology to expand and strengthen liberal democracy beyond national borders to help make better decisions in the interest of all people, not just in the interest of nation states.